JayBrown/VBBar/README.md

 * Add functionality such as: previous searches, route to destination by departure/arrival time, favorite routes/stations/addresses
 * sqlite db integration
 * Add per-line information?
 E.g. all the stops for the U7 when clicked?
+* Bundle VBBar with BitBarDistro and build an installer with Platypus including all prerequisites & dependencies?

 ## Why VBBar?